 ANZSCO Occupation Group: 212312: Directors (Film, Television, Radio, and Stage)

-Due to the increasing public demand for new TV shows and movies, the number of job opportunities for film directors in the video and motion picture industry is expected to rise.
+Due to the increasing public demand for new TV shows and movies, the number of job opportunities for film directors in the video and motion picture industry will likely rise.

-According to Labor Market Insights, the future demand and job growth remains strong in this profession.
+According to Labor Market Insights, future demand and job growth remain strong in this profession.

 Primary Industries And Percentage Of Employment

 Information Media and Telecommunications: 69.4%